mrvillafria/School_District_Analysis/README.md

 ![district_summary_new](/Resources/district_summary_new.PNG)

 ### School Summary
 The School Summary reports statistics based on each school in the district.
 In the updated School Summary, we first calculated the number of 10th-12th graders in Thomas High School.
-We then used this number to recalculate and replace the existing information around the students who passed math and reading for Thomas High School.
-As you can see below, there is very minimal change for Thomas High School and all the other schools' information remains the same.
+We then used this number to recalculate and replace the existing information for the students who passed math and reading for Thomas High School.
+While comparing the data for Thomas High School, there were small decreases in average math score, passing math percentage, passing reading percentage, and overall passing percentage.
+There was an increase in average reading score.
+All the other schools' information remains the same.

 #### Original School Summary
 ![per_school_summary_original](/Resources/per_school_summary_original.PNG)